zurminal/zurminal.github.io/_pages/publications.md

 toc: false
 ---

-Below is a generated list from your BibTeX file.
-Replace placeholders in `assets/bib/references.bib`.
+Below is a generated list from your BibTeX file, newest first.
+Replace or edit entries in `assets/bib/references.bib`.

-{% bibliography %}
+{% bibliography --group_by year --group_order descending %}